davidtheghost/ghos5y/README.md

-- 👋 Hi, I’m @davidtheghost
+- 👋 Hi, I’m @itheghost
 - 📫 How to reach me: dvdstjnvsk@gmail.com

 <!---